 Valley / Mountain Park

 Valley/Mountain Park CRO focus Is Kids Come First.
 Working with local schools and organizations benefiting children and their families, CRO provides both financial support and volunteer services.
-Since its inception in 2007, Valley/Mountain Park CRO has raised over $2 million from our residents and investors and volunteered over 130,000 hours of resident time.
-In 2020, the pandemic limited the ability of CRO to both volunteer and raise funds.
-Despite these obstacles, CRO raised $215,000 to aid the local community in this time of extraordinary need.
+Since its inception in 2007, Valley/Mountain Park CRO has raised over $2 million from our residents partners, and sponsors and volunteered over 130,000 hours of resident time.

 Public School Education